ARCHEOASTRONOMIA LIGUSTICA

 goes into the “figure” of Aries |

-"formatae" (which means: forming the constellation figure) and
+each constellation into "formatae" (which means: forming the

 I did not tranform aequatorial into eccliptical coordinates: this calculation and some other arguments will be discussed in a further paper.